yauritux/scm-dd-collector/README.md

 ### `metric-names`

 **Required** List of code metric names separated by comma (if more than one metric).
-More reading on Sonarqube metrics can be read from [here](https://docs.sonarsource.com/sonarqube/latest/user-guide/metric-definitions/).
+More reading on Sonarqube metrics can be checked from [here](https://docs.sonarsource.com/sonarqube/latest/user-guide/metric-definitions/).

 ### `metric-type`

 **Required** Type of metric used in report.
-Only support enum values as following:
+Only support enum values as follow:

 -   0 (unspecified)
 -   1 (count)